Mont Blanc Hiking & Trekking Tours

 The challenging sections of Mont Blanc await, including the 2,750m Fenêtre d'Arpette ascent and Col de la Seigne crossing.
 A 14.5km trail leads from Les Contamines to Les Chapieux, showcasing Aiguille des Glaciers and Grandes Jorasses.
 The route features elevations varying from +1,200m to -1,615m.

-Duration 8 days Destinations France, Italy, Switzerland Age Range Ages 12+ Distance 55 mi Operator Grand Angle From
+Duration 8 days Destinations France, Italy, Switzerland Age Range Ages 12+ Operated in English, French Distance 60 mi Operator Grand Angle From

 Daily 6-7 hour hikes around Mont Blanc feature the steep ascent to Fenêtre d'Arpette at 2,665m.
 The path leads past Pré de Bar glacier and through Veny Valley's spectacular terrain.

-Duration 9 days Destinations Geneva, Chamonix, Trient, Mont Blanc, Champex-Lac, Les Contamines-Montjoie Age Range Ages 8+ Physical Rating Moderate Distance 146 mi Operator Bucket List Group Travel LLC From
+Duration 9 days Destinations Geneva, Chamonix, Trient, Mont Blanc, Champex-Lac, Les Contamines-Montjoie Age Range Ages 8+ Operated in English, French Physical Rating Moderate Distance 146 mi Operator Bucket List Group Travel LLC From

 Iconic Mont Blanc trails lead from Chamonix to Aiguille du Midi at 3,842m.
 The path winds through rhododendron meadows to Lac Blanc Hut, revealing Mer de Glace glacier and Les Aiguilles Rouges.
 Hotel Les Gourmets 3* serves as base with mountain transport access.